What's New in Dynamics 365 for Sales - October 2018 Update

-According to Microsoft, this will use embedded AI to actively scan attached emails and other communications that will identify and promote important detail about a contact which could be used as a conversation starter.
+To help sellers build rapport, embedded AI scans attached emails and other communications to identify and promote important detail about a contact which could be used as a conversation starter.
 Potential examples as cited as being detail referencing family, sports and holidays.

 For example, when meeting notes, or phone call summaries, are entered, contextual on-screen recommendations would appear.
 For example, these may recommend scheduling a follow up meeting or a reminder task to reduce user effort in creating these items.

-A new machine learning predictive scoring mechanism enters public preview with the October’18 update to score leads on their likelihood of becoming an opportunity.
+A new machine learning predictive scoring mechanism will score leads on their likelihood of becoming an opportunity.